Star Hawkins: Other versions

 A version of Star Hawkins appears in the 1990 miniseries Twilight, by Howard Chaykin and José Luis García-López.
 In this version his real name is Axel Starker, the estranged brother of Jon Starker, Manhunter 2070.
 He is bitter and twisted, with a deep resentment of Ilda, telling her he would have junked her years ago if he'd been allowed to.
 Eventually Jon merges with Ilda, and is killed on an attack on the crazed dictator Tommy Tomorrow.

 Hawkins also appears in a backup feature for DC's 2013 Threshold comic by Keith Giffen.
 Working on the planet Tolerance as a private investigator, Hawkins is accompanied by Ilda - a multi-function robot servant and bodyguard (described as a 'Gal Friday'), who is implanted with the personality of Hawkins' ex-wife Ilda.
 Ilda is destroyed multiple times throughout the comic, which is implied to be a regular occurrence - Hawkins simply orders a new robot and implants it with a fresh copy of Ilda's personality.
 Again down on his luck, Hawkins continually narrates his adventures to the audience - and occasionally out-loud.

 Reprints

-One Star Hawkins story is reprinted in the trade paperback anthology "Pulp Fiction Library: Mystery in Space" (DC Comics, 1999) ISBN 1-56389-494-7.
+One Star Hawkins story is reprinted in the trade paperback anthology "Pulp Fiction Library: Mystery in Space" (1999).

+A Star Hawkins story is reprinted in the trade paperback anthology "Mysteries in Space: The Best of DC Science Fiction Comics" (1980).